-Two generations inspire law student's quest to be first Black US woman chess master
+Two generations inspire law student's quest to be first black US woman chess master

 And "being advised I should wear pants when I play because I might distract boys," she said.

-"People just weren't aware of how their statements impacted or left impressions on a little Black girl," Ballantyne said.
+"People just weren't aware of how their statements impacted or left impressions on a little black girl," Ballantyne said.
 "Race always matters.
-And I think more people should understand that and recognize the effects of race in every aspect of our life, not just chess."
+And I think more people should understand that and recognise the effects of race in every aspect of our life, not just chess."

 "She's a driven person, trying to be a lawyer.
 Just imagine: You went to Stanford, Columbia, NYU.
 Really girl?
 You’re trying to be chess master on the side?!
 Who’s trying to be a chess master on the side?!"
 Ashley said.
 "That’s what she’s doing!”